Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified eight projects likely affecting the region.
-Notable ones are Kirwan Health Campus Expansion, Annandale Christian College Master Plan, Townsville University Hospital Expansion, and Riverway Arts Centre and Library.
+Changes in local infrastructure, major projects, and planning initiatives significantly influence an area's performance.
+AreaSearch has identified eight projects that may impact the area.
+Notable projects include Kirwan Health Campus Expansion, Annandale Christian College Master Plan, Townsville University Hospital Expansion, and Riverway Arts Centre and Library.
 The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.